gooddata/gooddata-ruby/_posts/2013-12-02-crunching-numbers.markdown

    :left => m)
 {% endhighlight%}

 In our model we have two attributes with the same name - `Id`.
 Since the title does not have to be unique this is ok.
-Currently, it will pick the first for you but this behavior will most likely change in the favor of throwing an ambiguous error, much like your SQL client probably does.
+Currently, it will pick the first for you but this behavior will most likely change in the favor of throwing a "this is ambiguous" error, much like your SQL client probably does.

 {% highlight ruby %}
 GoodData::ReportDefinition.execute(:top => [{:type => :attribute, :title => "Id"}], :left => m)